matteocrippa/awesome-swift/README.md

 * [TextFieldCounter](https://github.com/serralvo/TextFieldCounter) - UITextField character counter with lovable UX.
 * [TextFieldEffects](https://github.com/raulriera/TextFieldEffects) - Several ready to use effects for UITextFields.
 * [UITextField-Navigation](https://github.com/T-Pham/UITextField-Navigation) - UITextField-Navigation adds next, previous and done buttons to the keyboard for your UITextFields.
 Highly customizable.
+* [TaniwhaTextField](https://github.com/iceman201/TaniwhaTextField) - TaniwhaTextField is a lightweight and beautiful swift textfield framework.
+It has float label pattern, and also you can highly customise it.

 #### Transition
 [back to top](#readme)